Chen Zhuoxuan: Early life

-Chen Zhuoxuan was born in Guiyang, Guizhou, China, and studied and graduated from Shanghai Maritime University as an English Language Major.
-She was the Class President of English Class 156, and as a Freshman gave a speech at the School Opening Ceremony in 2015.
-She also was the champion of the school's 28th Freshman Singing Competition, and won many prizes in her university days, including Most Popular in the Freshman Hosting Competition.
+Chen Zhuoxuan was born in Guiyang, Guizhou, China, and studied and graduated from Shanghai Maritime University as an English language major.
+Her highest level of certification is the test for English majors grade eight of China's College English Test, of which she passed.
+She was the class president of English class 156, and as a freshman gave a speech at the school opening ceremony in 2015.
+She also was the champion of the school's 28th freshman singing competition, and won many prizes in her university days, including most popular in the freshman hosting competition.